 The principle of least privilege ensures users and processes have only the necessary permissions to fulfill their role, minimising the potential damage they can cause, either accidentally or on-purpose.

-Adopt these expert approaches for effective user permission management:
+Adopt these expert approaches for excellent user permission management:

 Running regular security audits